LitSignal/site-policy/Policies/global-privacy-practices.md

 ### U.S.–Swiss Safe Harbor Framework

-GitHub received [Swiss Safe Harbor](https://build.export.gov/main/safeharbor/swiss/index.asp) Certification on January 28th, 2013, and we continue to maintain our Swiss Safe Harbor certification.
+Litsignal received [Swiss Safe Harbor](https://build.export.gov/main/safeharbor/swiss/index.asp) Certification on January 28th, 2013, and we continue to maintain our Swiss Safe Harbor certification.
 Additional information about our Swiss Safe Harbor certification can be found at <https://safeharbor.export.gov/companyinfo.aspx?id=33260>.

-In addition, GitHub has never relied solely on our Safe Harbor certification for our data transfers.
+In addition, Litsignal has never relied solely on our Safe Harbor certification for our data transfers.
 We also obtain informed consent from our users at the point of data collection, and offer our users control over their own personal data.

 Please see our [Privacy Statement](/articles/github-privacy-statement/) for more information.